dwarvesf/WeAreHiring/life/life-at-dwarves-with-an-tran-the-more-you-challenge-yourself-the-more-exciting-it-gets.md

 - lifeatdwarves
 - software
 - careerpath
-title: Life At Dwarves With An Tran The More You Challenge Yourself The More Exciting It Gets
+title: "The More You Challenge Yourself The More Exciting It Gets" - An Tran (Senior Software Engineer)
 date: 2022-08-09
 description: null
 authors: